yoganandaraol/git-tutorial/git.md

 All the staged changes amend to previous commit. and `--no-edit` let's you to emend the commit without changing the commit message.

 <hr />

+### Branching

+> git stash

+Saves all untracked changes

+> git stash --list

+Lists all the stashed versions

+> git stash `pop`

+Restores the repo with the latest stashed changes. and `removes` the stash from stash list

+> git stash `apply`

+Restores the repo with the latest stashed changes. and `retains` the stash from stash list

+> git clean `-f`

+Deletes all the untracked `files` from the local repository.

+> git clean `-fd`

+Deletes all the untracked `files` and `directories` from the local repository.